Harshvardhan-Garude/open-set-finegrained-retrieval-clip/README.md

 - Fine labels are incomplete or noisy
 - Systems must generalize beyond training taxonomies

-This project formulates retrieval as an **open-set problem** and evaluates whether vision–language pretraining can solve it effectively.
+This project formulates retrieval as an **open-set problem** and evaluates whether vision language pretraining can solve it effectively.

 ---